Pamblam/jSQL/README.md

 ## Quick Start

 jSQL is implemented in a single JavaScript file.
-Save the [`jSQL.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.js) file (or the minified [`jSQL.min.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.min.js) file) to your project folder and include it.
+You only need either the [`jSQL.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.js) file or the minified [`jSQL.min.js`](https://github.com/Pamblam/jSQL/blob/master/jSQL.min.js) file.
+Feel free to download them directly or use [`npm`](https://www.npmjs.com/package/jsql-official/tutorial):

+    npm install jsql-official

+If you're running jSQL in a browser, include it in a script tag.

     <script src='jSQL.js'></script>

+  If you're running jSQL in Node, `require` the jSQL module.

+    var jSQL = require("jSQL.js");

 #### Create a table